 Anna V. Andrzejewski

 Anna's research centers on American architecture of the nineteenth and twentieth centuries.
 Her first book, Building Power: Architecture and the Ideology of Surveillance in Victorian America, was published by the University of Tennessee Press (2008).
 She is currently completing her second book provisionally entitled One Builder: Marshall Erdman and the Postwar Building Industry in the U.S. This book seeks to tell the history of the building industry in the second half of the twentieth century through looking at Erdman's work, using the extensive archive of the Erdman family.
-She has just begun research on a project dealing with the "boom and bust" landscapes of west Texas.
+She has just begun a new research project on the history of south Florida's vacation and retirement landscape.

 Anna has received numerous grants and awards for her scholarly research and for projects serving her students and the community at large.
 She has held a Vilas Associates Research Award (2012-14), which helped her advance her work on One Builder.
 On top of numerous internal awards, she has also received outside support for her projects from the Winterthur Museum, the VAF, and the Chipstone Foundation (Milwaukee).
 Anna has aggressively pursued funding opportunities for her students -- including Project Assistant positions at the University, VAF Ambassador Awards, and internship and field school opportunities.
 In 2018, she received an Orland Ridout Fieldwork Fellowship to support a field school class.